mysqlshow

 option.

-statistics when the program exits.
+when the program exits.

 This option is available only if MySQL was built using WITH_DEBUG.